kubernetes/enhancements/keps/sig-node/5532-restart-pod-on-container-exits/README.md

 During this process, the pod's UID, IP address, network namespace, devices, and CGroups will be preserved.
 All regular containers will be restarted, regardless of their individual `restartPolicy` or previous exit status.
 Ephemeral containers will not be restarted.

-#### Handling Kubelet Restarts
+#### Kubelet and Node Restarts

 The in-memory state machine is lost if the kubelet restarts.
-To ensure the pod restart process is resilient, the `PodRestarting` condition in the `Pod.status` serves as the persistent record of the state.
+To ensure the pod restart process is reentrant, the `PodRestarting` condition in the `Pod.status` serves as the persistent record of the state.

 When the kubelet starts, it syncs all pods assigned to it.
 If it finds a pod with the `PodRestarting` condition set to `True`, it reconstructs its internal state machine by inspecting the pod's `containerStatuses`:
 - If any containers are still in a running state, the kubelet deduces it was in the **Termination Phase**.
 It will resume this phase by terminating the remaining running containers.
-- If all containers are in a terminated state, the kubelet deduces it was in the **Startup Phase**.
-It will begin or resume this phase by running init containers and starting the main containers.
+- If all containers are terminated, the kubelet deduces it was in the **Startup Phase**.
+It will perform the usual pod startup sequence by ensuring the sandbox exists, the volumes are mounted, the init containers are executed, the sidecar and the regular containers are started.

 If the pod entered Startup Phase, and kubelet got restarted, the kubelet might think the pod is in Termination Phase.
 This could cause a second restart of the pod.
 However, since the pod is already marked for restart, a repeated restart is not a significant threat.

+If the node got restarted, the container runtime and kubelet will lose their history.
+The kubelet will start from the Termination phase because of `PodRestarting=True` condition.
+Since no containers are running, it goes directly into Startup phase, and proceeds with normal pod startup sequence, including sandbox creation, volumes mounts, init container execution, sidecar and regular container execution.
+At the end, the `PodRestaring=True` condition is removed.

 This mechanism ensures that the in-place restart operation can continue correctly even if the kubelet is restarted mid-process.